Have you heard of the term tech neck? It’s becoming a more common phenomenon in not only middle aged people but also our youth.

 Tech neck doesn’t just look bad – it can change your health!

-It not only has a structural effect but the change in posture can lead to things such as decreased lung capacity leading to more shallow breathing and a decrease in oxygen intake.
+It not only has a structural effect but the change in posture is going to lead to things such as decreased lung capacity leading to more shallow breathing and a decrease in oxygen intake.
 It can also have an affect on mood, emotions, concentration and brain fog.

 Several studies have been done on the effects of forward head posture.
 One study showed that there was a correlation between forward head posture and sensorimotor control and autonomic nervous system function.
-In simple terms it showed that forward head posture effects your ability to know where you are in space as well as a decrease in the autonomic nervous system function (this is the system that controls pulse rate, breathing etc).
+It showed that forward head posture led to poorer outcomes on head rotation repositioning (i.e. you couldnt get your head back to a straight position) and a decrease in the autonomic nervous system funciton when it came to skin sympathetic response.

 Do you or someone you know